Heanden/intelligentCarByMSP430F5529/README.md

 ### Modified at 12:46 on December 30, 2019

 1. Add the PCB project to a folder called PCB.

+### Modified at 22:51 on December 30, 2019

+1. Add some module information to the folder info.